The Butterflies of Nottinghamshire

 Common Blue This species likes dry, short grassland where the food plant, Bird's-foot Trefoil grows.
 I've seen them on the East Leake Hills, Cotgrave Forest, Holme Pierrepont, the Great Central Railway, Rushcliffe CP, Bingham LP and elsewhere.
 There were literally hundreds on the old Cotgrave colliery site in mid-August 2013.
 A blue butterfly in Rushcliffe gardens is far more likely to be a Holly Blue.19th April.

 Dark-green Fritillary In 2011, reports of a definite fritillary in Cotgrave Forest were followed up and this species was found to be present.
 Scattered populations in Derbyshire and elsewhere have been doing well, but this was quite unexpected and very exciting (though there is the possibility that they were released by a breeder).
 They were seen again in July 2012 and July 2013 so it seems they have established themselves there.
 Cotgrave Forest has been managed quite well for wildlife in recent years and this is just reward.
 Carr describes the species as rare in Notts even at the turn of the 20th century and mentions just one site, Bunny Wood, as being reliable.
-Since 2014, about the time that Woodlands for Sale took over the land, management of the rides has deteriorated and this species has not been reported from Cotgrave Forest.
+Since 2014, about the time that Woodlands for Sale took over the land, management of the rides deteriorated and this species was not reported for several years until 2020 when seemingly reliable sightings were made.
 30th May.

 Dingy Skipper In Nottinghamshire, this is a species that is now confined to brown-field sites such as disused railways and former pits.
-It is now very sparsely scattered across the county and does not occur in Rushcliffe though until about 2010 it was known from Cotgrave colliery.
+It is now very sparsely scattered across the county and well established at Cotgrave Country Park.
 The Teversal and Pleasley trail is a well known site.
 12th April.

 Essex Skipper A species that is spreading its range away from its historically southern counties.
 It is extremely similar to the Small Skipper, which is fairly common locally.
 When a “small” skipper was seen in Keyworth Meadow in 2007, I checked it carefully and it proved to be Essex Skipper – because of its black (rather than brown) antennae tips.
 I have since found it at many sites including road verges.
 It is one of the latest species to emerge with a recent mean date of 17th June.